Everything You Need To Know About Git

 Make a new folder called

-.$ mkdir project-name
+project-name.$ mkdir project-name -

 Go into the

-folder$ cd project-name
+project-namefolder$ cd project-name -

 Initialize the